jbe-jr/JR2/README.md

 * What has been the business impact of this company so far?

-While the company has historical validity, in the robo-advising space, it has become and remained one of the top companies in the robo-advising space because of its grand reach and willingness to invest and develop the technology necessary at a competitive pace.
+While Vanguard has historical presence and validity; in the growing robo-advising space, it has transformed into one of the most capable companies in the robo-advising space because of its grand reach and willingness to invest and develop the technology necessary at a competitive pace.
 It has accomplished combining the prestige of the Vanguard brand with the new-age technology of robo-advising.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?